Heard of the Keto Mediterranean diet? It’s become super popular in low-carb circles.

 Combining Keto with a Mediterranean diet plan is simple.
 Just take the Mediterranean diet and remove the carbs.

 This means that whole grains, beans, and root vegetables are out—and olive oil and fish are in.
-You can also eat leafy greens, cruciferous vegetables, eggs, and (if tolerated) dairy.
+You can also eat leafy greens, cruciferous vegetables, eggs, poultry and (if tolerated) dairy.

-With Keto staples like meat, butter, and coconut oil either significantly reduced or off-limits, the Keto Mediterranean diet can be fairly restrictive, but here are a few delicious meal ideas:
+With Keto staples like red meat, butter, and coconut oil either significantly reduced or off-limits, the Keto Mediterranean diet can be fairly restrictive, but here are a few delicious meal ideas:

 Benefits of the Keto Mediterranean Diet